Taruwar Kohli

+In domestic cricket, he appeared with ONGC.

 Early life and education

-Taruwar Kohli was born on 17 December 1988 in Jalandhar, Punjab to Sushil Kohli and Meenu Kohli.
-His father, Sushil Kohli was a professional swimmer and a water polo player.
+Kohli was born on 17 December 1988 in Jalandhar, Punjab to Sushil Kohli and Meenu Kohli.
+His father was an international swimmer and water polo player.

 Career

 Kohli made his debut for Punjab Under-17s in the Vijay Merchant Trophy competition of 2005/06, making five appearances in the competition, and scoring 85* on his debut in a drawn three-day match.
 Kohli's good form continued throughout the tournament, as he top-scored with 110 in the penultimate match.

-Taruwar Kohli was a member of the Indian u-19 Team, which became world cup winners in 2008.
+Kohli was a member of the Indian u-19 Team, which became world cup winners in 2008.
 As he scored 218 runs in 6 matches which included 3 consecutive fifties, he was the third high scorer of the tournament.

 Before the world cup, he captained the Punjab U-19 team which won the one day tournament.
 He scored unbeaten 118 and took 5 wickets in the semi-finals against Utaar Pradesh.

 He scored 79 in his Ranji Trophy debut in 2008/09 session and 58 in his one-day debut.
 He scored 700 runs in 7 matches in Colonel Naidu Trophy with three hundreds.(196, 145 & 127).

 In Kings XI Cup organised by Kings XI Punjab (KXP), he was awarded as the best batsman of the tournament with three man of the match awards.
 He played two matches for KXP during IPL 2009.

 He was captain of Punjab U-22 team in 2010/11 season.